G4LB1T/Invoke-NoShell/README.md

 # Invoke-NoShell
-Invoke-NoShell outputs a Mircosoft Office Word .doc file with an embedded macro.
+Invoke-NoShell outputs a Microsoft Office Word .doc file with an embedded macro.
 It allows the automation of multiple similar versions of files, allowing to test how slight differences will effect it.
-Currently, only Powershell payloads are supported.
+Currently, only PowerShell payloads are supported.

-The tool was launched at BSidesTLV 2018, you may find the presentation in this repository.
+The tool was launched at BSidesTLV 2018 and significantly improved for BSidesLV 2018, you may find the presentations from both cons in this repository.

 ## Parameters
 Invoke-NoShell has 4 optional parameters:
 ```
 -docPath [-D] Full path for the output file.
--payloadPath [-P] Full path of a text file containing Powershell payload to embed
+-payloadPath [-P] Full path of a text file containing PowerShell payload to embed
 -docGenerationMod [-M] A or M - for auto or manual payload generation mode
 -lureText [-T] Text to be displayed in the doc for the unsuspecting victim
 ```

 ## Usage Example
-Create all 12 possible permutations with the lure text "open sesame" armed with the Powershell script
+Create all 13 possible permutations with the lure text "open sesame" armed with the PowerShell script
 ```
 Invoke-NoShell.ps1 -M A -T "Open sesame" -P c:\MyPowershellz\payload.ps1
 ```